KeziaAnnMathew/ResultApp-TTT/README.md

 How to Implement

-Clone the repository
+1.Clone the repository

-navigate to the folder
+2.navigate to the folder

-run npm install on both frontend and backend folders seperately.
+3.run npm install on both frontend and backend folders seperately.

-Run ng serve on frontend
+4.Run ng serve on frontend

-Run node app.js on backend
+5.Run node app.js on backend

 Libraries and Pluggins